YOU Can Help Accelerate ROS1 Research!

 Cancer models allow us to study cancer outside the human body.
 One type consists of immortalized human cancer cells in a lab dish—like the HeLa cells in “Immortal Life of Henrietta Lacks—called cell lines.
 Another consists of human cancer cells growing under the skin of a mouse–called a patient-derived xenograft (PDX) mouse.

 Cancer researchers use these models to examine ROS1 biology and drug resistance, develop new biomarker tests, and find new treatment options.
 In early 2017, only a few ROS1 fusion positive cell lines and one ROS1 fusion positive PDX model existed.
 This was a problem, since ROS1 can fuse with over 20 other genes, and is found in over 12 different cancers.
-Also, none of the cell lines were from tumors that had developed resistance to crizotinib or other ROS1 drugs.
+Also, none of the models were from tumors that had developed resistance to crizotinib or other ROS1 drugs.

 What is the ROS1 Cancer Model Project?